VIPriors/vipriors-challenges-toolkit/object-detection/README.md

 As a note: **DO NOT train on MS COCO validation data.** Please use the tooling described here to set up your training, validation and test data to avoid accidentally training on test data.

-To find instructions on setting up data please refer to [data README](data/README.md).
+To find instructions on setting up data please refer to [the data README](data/README.md).

 ## Validation